-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Thabit, the location is 05h 31m 55.86 and -07d 18` 05.5 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Thabit, the location is 05h 31m 55.86 and -07° 18` 05.5 .

-Thabit has a spectral type of B0V.
-This means the star is a blue star.
-The star has a B-V Colour Index of -0.26 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 24,330 Kelvin.
+Based on the star's spectral type of B0V , Thabit's colour and type is blue main sequence star.
+The star has a B-V Colour Index of -0.26 which means the star's temperature is about 24,330 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 Thabit has an apparent magnitude of 4.62 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of -3.76 If you used the 2007 Parallax value, you would get an absolute magnitude of -5.10.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.